msuv08/autonomous-vehicle-drifting/README.md

 ## Introduction

-In this work, we seek to learn an inverse kinodynamic function that can be used to predict corrected (tightened) control inputs from the slip of a drift.
+In this work, we seek to learn an inverse kinodynamic function that can be used to predict corrected (tightened) angular velocity control inputs from the slip of a drift.
 We leverage on-board intertial readings from a vectornav IMU and a simple compact neural network as our learned function approximator for the inverse kinodynamic model at test-time.

 ## Model Architecture